 The premise is arguably so successful because it’s also so simple.
 You collect Pokémon, win battles against rival trainers, gym leaders, and the Elite Four, and stop the villainous Team Rocket.
 With 151 original Pokémon to encounter, this streamlined Pokédex feels more achievable and so more pleasing than the challenge of catching 800+ nowadays.

 A large helping of nostalgia means we’ll always look favorably on Pokémon Generation I, but the games hold up beautifully today.
-Dig in now — you certainly won’t regret it!
+You can even go back and play them by using Pokemon emulators on Android.

 The Lasting Appeal of Pokémon